tecladocode/web-dev-bootcamp/curriculum/section05/lectures/06_step_4_pixel_perfect_design/README.md

 For this project I went for fully circular corners in buttons, and square corners in other rectangles such as the text area.

-To create a fully circular corner, we need to set the corner radius to half the height of the rectangle.
+To create a fully circular corner, we need to set the corner radius to at least half the height of the rectangle.
 Since my button is 36px high, I'll set the corner radius to 18px:

 ![Changing the button corner radius in Figma](./assets/figma-button-radius.png)